ScottClaessens/outsourcing/data/study3/README.md

 participants are asked to respond to this question by saying "TikTok"
 - `age` - numeric, participant's reported age in years
 - `gender` - character, participant's self-reported gender identity
+- `essay_seconds` - numeric, amount of time (in seconds) the participant spent on the survey page with the essay answer (i.e., before submitting the page)
 - `comprehension` - character, response to the question "Who / which book, TV show or film did the participant focus on in their response?"
 - `well_written` - numeric, 1-7 Likert, response to the question "How